-We are a leading developer, manufacturer and marketer of systems, known as video storage servers, and software that automates the management and distribution of long-form video streams, such as movies or other feature presentations, and short-form video streams, such as advertisements.
+We are a leading developer, manufacturer and marketer of systems, known as digital video systems as well as operations and applications software that automate the management and distribution of video streams, such as movies, television programming, advertising and other video content types.
 We market our products and services to cable system operators, telecommunications companies and broadcast television companies.
 Our solutions are based on the following four core areas of functionality:

-- · storage and retrieval of video content to and from digital libraries; - · automated distribution of video streams between digital libraries by means of local and wide-area data networks; - · delivery of video streams over single and multiple channels; and - management of video sales, scheduling, billing and execution of related business transactions.
+- storage and retrieval of video content to and from digital libraries; - automated distribution of video streams between digital libraries by means of local and wide-area data networks; - delivery of video streams over single and multiple channels; and - management of video sales, scheduling, billing and execution of related business transactions and services.